alicehe2003/ImageEditor/README.md

 WASM modules run in a sandbox environment isolates from the rest of the system, hence cannot access anything outside their own memory space.
 In this case, JS and C++ cannot directly share the same memory space or allow direct memory manipulation.
 All "communication" is achieved through allocating some memory, then copying data from that memory space.
 This is a security feature that prevents malicious code from accessing sensitive resources or interfering with other parts of the application.

-I considered making the kernal computation in `gaussian_blur` known at compile time, but this would require C++23 (since `exp` only became a `const` in C++23) - this is not an issue.
-The issue lies in the fact that the refactoring would involve using templates for the kernel size and sigma for kernal calculations, and I would have to export multiple `gaussian_blur` functions with fixed variants of kernel and sigma, as they will be called in JS.
-This introduces the issue of having to limit the sigma and kernel sizes passed by users to a few pre-defined options.

 ### Emscripten
 Emscripten is an open-source compiler toolchain that allows you to compile C and C++ code into WASM, so it can run effectively in web browser.